Granular gases under resetting: Theory

-We assume that resetting events occur according to the Poisson process \cite{poi} with a constant rate $r$.
+We assume that resetting events occur according to Poisson process \cite{poi} with a constant rate $r$.
 Thus, the average time between resetting events is equal to $1/r$.
-The probability $r dt$ for the resetting event to occur during time interval $\left(t, t + dt\right)$ does not depend on time $t$ and depends only on time interval $dt$.
-The waiting time distribution between the resetting events is
+The probability $r dt$ for the resetting event to occur during the time interval $\left(t, t + dt\right)$ does not depend on time $t$ and depends only on the time interval $dt$.
+The waiting time distribution between resetting events is

 The survival probability $\Psi(t)$ is defined as the probability that no resetting event occurs between zero and $t$,